 In the coop, there should be a roosting perch.
 The roosting perch is where chickens are sleeping up close to each other at night.
 They stay there up close to other chickens, especially during winter nights.
 Roosting perch should be installed in high positions and must be made from natural materials such as wood.

-The chicken coop must be spacious enough that one meter is sufficient for three chickens only.
+The chicken coop must be spacious enough, providing at least one meter of space for every three chickens.
 To keep them comfortable and to keep their place dry, it is best to provide good ventilation.

 Barbezieux chickens are prone to frostbites.
 You must install heaters during cold seasons or cold nights.
 Make sure to provide enough heat, not lower or higher than the needs of the chicken.
 Enough heat is essential for their proper growth.